British Rail Class 332

-The British Rail Class 332 was a type of electric multiple unit passenger train built between 1997 and 1998 by CAF, with traction equipment supplied by Siemens Transportation Systems.
+The British Rail Class 332 electric multiple unit passenger trains were built between 1997 and 1998 by CAF, with traction equipment supplied by Siemens Transportation Systems.
 Fourteen units were built for dedicated use on Heathrow Express services between London Paddington and Heathrow Airport.
+The last unit was withdrawn from service in 2020 and all 14 units were scrapped by the following year.

 History

 Following BAA being granted rights to operate services from London Paddington to Heathrow Airport, 14 trains were ordered in July 1994 from Siemens Transportation Systems.
 They were built by CAF in Zaragoza, Spain.
 The first two were tested at the Velim railway test circuit and in Germany, while the next two were sent directly to England arriving at Old Oak Common TMD in March 1997.

 The units had automatic train protection (ATP), one of the few fleets in the UK to do so.
 This was largely as a consequence of the Paddington-Heathrow route being mainly on the Great Western Main Line, which was equipped with ATP in the early 1990s as part of a trial of the system by British Rail.
 The units were not fitted with Train Protection & Warning System (TPWS).
 A derogation was issued in 2001, which exempted the class from mandatory TPWS installation, due to the fitment of the ATP.
 Given the lack of TPWS, the trains were not compatible for use elsewhere on the rail network.

 The units were maintained at a purpose-built depot at Old Oak Common.
 Following withdrawal of the units, the depot was demolished as part of the construction of High Speed 2 and Old Oak Common station.